intelligent002/kafka-backup-offline/README.md

 | **Automation**              | ★★★★★<br>Excellent           | ★★★★★<br>Excellent                        | ★★★<br>Moderate                     | ★★★<br>Moderate            | ★★<br>Poor            | ★★<br>Poor                         | ★★<br>Poor                           |
 | **Modern DevOps Practices** | ★★★★★<br>Excellent           | ★★★★★<br>Excellent                        | ★★★★<br>Good                        | ★★★<br>Moderate            | ★★<br>Poor            | ★<br>Very Poor                     | ★★<br>Poor                           |

 If a cloud-managed service is not a viable option; and you prefer to avoid Kubernetes; your next best choice is to use virtual machines (VMs) and Docker inside them.

 In this setup, deploy Kafka nodes as containers within Docker and utilize **Kafka-Backup-Offline** to manage your Kafka operations efficiently.

 ![topology](charts/topology.png)

 ## Benefits of this Approach: ##

-1. **Resource Isolation:** The use of VMs ensures that each Kafka node operates in its own isolated environment, reducing risks of interference or resource contention.
+1. **Resource Isolation:** The use of VMs ensures that each Kafka node operates in its own isolated environment, reducing risks of interference or resource contention.<br><br>

-2. **Data Confidence:** Kafka-Backup-Offline provides foolproof routines for automated backups and restores, offering unparalleled reliability and peace of mind.
+2. **Data Confidence:** Kafka-Backup-Offline provides foolproof routines for automated backups and restores, offering unparalleled reliability and peace of mind.<br><br>

-3. **Ease of Deployment:** With Kafka-Backup-Offline, deploying and managing Kafka containers becomes a simple, streamlined process, even for complex setups.
+3. **Ease of Deployment:** With Kafka-Backup-Offline, deploying and managing Kafka containers becomes a simple, streamlined process, even for complex setups.<br><br>

-4. **Cost Efficiency:** Running Kafka in Docker on VMs eliminates the need for a fully managed service or complex Kubernetes infrastructure, making it a cost-effective solution.
+4. **Cost Efficiency:** Running Kafka in Docker on VMs eliminates the need for a fully managed service or complex Kubernetes infrastructure, making it a cost-effective solution.<br><br>

-5. **Portability:** Containers can easily be moved between environments, whether on different VMs, clouds, or on-premises servers.
+5. **Portability:** Containers can easily be moved between environments, whether on different VMs, clouds, or on-premises servers.<br><br>

-6. **Operational Flexibility:** You can customize VM and container configurations to suit your workload, scaling horizontally as needed by adding more VMs and Kafka nodes.
+6. **Operational Flexibility:** You can customize VM and container configurations to suit your workload, scaling horizontally as needed by adding more VMs and Kafka nodes.<br><br>

-7. **Improved Backup Retention:** Kafka-Backup-Offline supports backup retention policies, ensuring that older backups are rotated out while critical backups can be pinned and retained.
+7. **Improved Backup Retention:** Kafka-Backup-Offline supports backup retention policies, ensuring that older backups are rotated out while critical backups can be pinned and retained.<br><br>

-8. **Disaster Recovery:** With automated restore routines, recovering from system failures becomes a fast and straightforward process.
+8. **Disaster Recovery:** With automated restore routines, recovering from system failures becomes a fast and straightforward process.<br><br>

-9. **Developer-Friendly:** The foolproof tools offered by Kafka-Backup-Offline make it easy for developers to work with the cluster, enhancing productivity and reducing the learning curve.
+9. **Developer-Friendly:** The foolproof tools offered by Kafka-Backup-Offline make it easy for developers to work with the cluster, enhancing productivity and reducing the learning curve.<br><br>

-10. **Minimal Downtime:** Routine backups and updates can be performed with minimal impact on cluster availability, ensuring smooth operations.
+10. **Minimal Downtime:** Routine backups and restores can be performed with minimal impact on cluster availability, ensuring smooth operations.

 ## **Cluster Deployment**

-### Kafka demands significant resources in terms of **Disk I/O, Memory & CPU**.
-Plan your resources!
+Kafka demands significant resources in terms of **Disk I/O, Memory & CPU**.
+### Plan your resources!

 ![resources map](charts/resources.png)